jgscott/STA380/README.md

 - Elements Chapter 14.3 (more advanced)
 - [K means examples](notes/kmeans_examples.pdf): a few stylized examples to build your intuition for how k-means behaves.
 - [Hierarchical clustering examples](notes/hclust_examples.pdf): ditto for hierarchical clustering.
+- K-means++ [original paper](http://ilpubs.stanford.edu:8090/778/1/2006-13.pdf) or [simple explanation on Wikipedia](https://en.wikipedia.org/wiki/K-means%2B%2B).
+This is a better recipe for initializing cluster centers in k-means than the more typical random initialization.

 ### (5) Latent features and structure